cem-varol/AWS/AWS-CI-CD/README.md

- CD PART: CREATE A CODEDEPLOY PROJECT AND INTEGRATE WITH INTEGRATE WITH CodePipeline:
+ CD PART: CREATE A CODEDEPLOY PROJECT AND INTEGRATE WITH CodePipeline:

  - Go to CodeDeploy section in AWS Console
  - Click "Create Application".
 Give app name as "python-app-deploy"